wso2/docs-mi/en/docs/learn/examples/jms-examples/detecting-repeatedly-redelivered-messages.md

-# Detect Repeatedly Redelivered Messages
+# How to detect Repeatedly Redelivered Messages

 In JMS 2.0, it is mandatory for JMS providers to set the `JMSXDeliveryCount` property, which allows an application that receives a message to determine how many times the message is redelivered.